 A parenting support programme for parents and carers of children and young people aged 5-19 with autistic spectrum condition.

-Register your interest in Cygnet by filling in the below form:
+Register your interest in Cygnet by filling in the Cygnet Programme Registration Form.

 Parenting Autism Together – Preschool Programme is a six week programme for Surrey parents and/or carers of preschool children with autism.
 PAT-P provides parents and carers with information to support their understanding of autism, strategies to support their child at home and an opportunity to build a network of support with other members of the group.

 After your child has received a diagnosis of autism you might feel that you need some more support and advice.
 Attending a PAT-P programme gives parents and carers an opportunity to develop their understanding of autism and to look at practical solutions to managing behaviour.